abelsj60/my-site/app/data/the-story/story-chapter-one.md

 "Want to find a glowing purple lamp," she asked, beaming as she floated eye-level.

 "Of course," he said.
-"What does it do?"
+"What do I do?"

 She laughed the sound of waves crashing ashore.
 Then she took his hand and flew them over the moon toward home — a land of grand adventure.